 Valium withdrawal symptoms may be physical, mental, or both.
 Signs may include tremors, stomach cramps, muscle aches and cramps, excessive sweating, and convulsions.
 Addiction and misuse symptoms also may persist, like agitation, depression, fatigue, and confusion.

 In both cases of medical and illicit use, increased doses may be required to achieve the effect or even the same “high.”
 This response is known as tolerance, and it can eventually lead to dependency.
-Within properly prescribed medical use, tolerance, one of the hallmarks of Valium abuse and addiction, typically occurs within six months of the commencement of Valium use, according to the Center for Substance Abuse Research at the University of Maryland.
-Tolerance may occur faster within situations of abuse.
-Once the central nervous system adjusts to Valium dosage levels, dependency and/or addiction can ensue.
+Within properly prescribed medical use, tolerance, one of the hallmarks of Valium use and addiction, typically occurs within six months of the commencement of Valium use, according to the Center for Substance Use Research at the University of Maryland.
+Tolerance may occur faster within situations of use.
+Once the central nervous system adjusts to Valium dosage levels, dependency and addiction can ensue.